MirzaBesic/Fetch-Login-Page/README.md

 # Fetch Rewards Login Page

-A pretty simple login form page using React & Bootstrap React
+A pretty simple login form page using primarily React & Bootstrap React. bcrypt used for hashing.

 NPM (node packet manager) was used to install all necessary dependencies - hopefully all obsolete packages were removed